ChunYen-Chang/Find-Advertising-Keywords-in-Tweet-Comment-to-Boost-your-restaurant-Business/README.md

 first idea comes to your mind is posting advertisements on some online forums such as Facebook, Twitter, or Plurk.
 However, it is hard to find what kind of text content you sould put in your advertisement to catch people's eyes to make them have the motivation to go to your restaurant.
 If you are struggling with this issue, this project might be helpful for you.
-Generally speaking, this project will collect a lot of restaurant comments from Twitter, separate these comments into good comments and bad comments, and save these good and bad comments in separated table in a database.
+Generally speaking, this project will collect a lot of restaurant comments from Twitter, separate these comments into good comments and bad comments, and save these good and bad comments in a table in a database.
-After creating these two tables in a database, the restaurant manager can conduct much deeper analysis such as NLP to find what kind of word is frequently used in good comments and which word is usually used in bad comment.
+After creating the table in a database, the restaurant manager can conduct much deeper analysis such as NLP to find what kind of word is frequently used in good comments and which word is usually used in bad comment.
 Then, when this restaurant manager tries to write down the restaurant advertisement content , he knows which word sould be used (the word coming from good comments) and which word should avoid to use (the word from bad comments).